Description of Project:

 Fellows will also engage in a 4–6-month RPP with a partner organization to develop and execute a short-duration original research project.
 The training program will also provide fellows with a variety of PD opportunities, including directed readings, school observations, meetings with expert researchers and policymakers, training on the Institute of Education Sciences (IES) Standards for Excellence in Education Research, workshops, webinars, and coursework.

-Visit the CLI Careers for additional information when fellowships are accepting applications.
+Visit the CLI Careers page for additional information when fellowships are accepting applications.